Federal Patent Court

 Boards

-As at 31 December 2022, the Federal Patent Court had a total of 94 member judges.
-This group consists of 26 female and 68 male judges, of whom 53 trained in technical and scientific fields, while 41 have an educational background in law.
+As of 31st December 2024, the Federal Patent Court had a total of 88 member judges.
+This group consists of 27 female and 61 male judges, of whom 49 trained in technical and scientific fields, while 39 have an educational background in law.

 A particular feature of the Federal Patent Court within the German court system is that its adjudicating boards are comprised of both lawyers and scientists, i.e. technically qualified judges.
 Like the legally qualified members, these scientists are professional judges appointed for life, with all the rights and duties of a professional judge.
 The technically qualified judges participate in all proceedings that concern (at least in part) the properties of a technical invention – for example, in proceedings relating to the grant or revocation of a patent, or in cancellation proceedings relating to utility models.
 In trade mark proceedings, on the other hand, the adjudicating boards are composed entirely of legally qualified members.